quantify-os/quantify-core/docs/tutorials/Tutorial 3. Building custom analyses - the data analysis framework.md

 ## Reusable fitting model and analysis steps

 The previous steps achieve our goal, however, the code above is not easily reusable and hard to maintain or debug.
-We can do better then this!
+We can do better than this!
 We can package our code in functions that perform specific tasks.
 In addition, we will use the objected-oriented interface of `lmfit` to further structure our code.
 We explore the details of the object-oriented approach later in this tutorial.